 The creative brief is the North Star for each project, so pass it to a colleague to make sure the content is easy to understand and the directives are clear.
 Creative directors often require review of briefs before they are shared with the larger team.
 Take their feedback with gratitude – it will only make your brief better.

 After you put the finishing touches on your brief, look at it with a set of fresh eyes, and try to anticipate questions that might come up during your kickoff with creative.
 Have answers to those questions in your back pocket.
 Demonstrating that you have done your homework will push the creative team to do their best work.

 Nothing squashes creativity like a long, boring email.
 Use an in-person creative kickoff meeting as an opportunity to get the brainstorm going.
 Walk through the brief, offer insights and ask the creative team if there is anything missing in the brief that they need to get started.

 There’s a reason TEDTalks are only 18 minutes.
 Studies show that we stop paying attention after 18-20 minutes.
 Since we’re in the business of billable hours, it’s important for every minute to count.
 Limit kickoff meetings to 30 minutes, and preserve your budget for brainstorming and creative development.

 Enthusiasm is contagious, and this is your opportunity to rally the troops.
 Sure, not every project is a dream project, but every project has the potential to inspire.
 Whether you’re kicking off a small program print ad or a multimillion-dollar media campaign, demonstrate the impact the assignment can make for your client, for their consumer or even your agency.
 And if all else fails, bring cupcakes.

 We want to hear from you!
-Share your tips, challenges and questions about creative briefs with us on Twitter at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG to share your tips, challenges and questions about creative briefs with us.